Monobloc (film): Distribution

-The film opened wide in Argentina on June 9, 2005.
+The film opened in Argentina on June 9, 2005.

 The film was shown at various film festivals, including: the Toronto International Film Festival, Canada; the Indianapolis International Film Festival, United States; the El Grito Sagrado Film Festival, Argentina and others.

 Critical reception

-Critic Diana Sanchez liked Ortega's direction, and wrote, "What I like best about Monobloc is that Ortega is not afraid to take risks; he creates an unknown environment using normally straightforward cinematographic elements like sound, camera movements and seemingly impossible locations.
+Critic Diana Sanchez enjoyed Ortega's direction, and wrote, "What I like best about Monobloc is that Ortega is not afraid to take risks; he creates an unknown environment using normally straightforward cinematographic elements like sound, camera movements and seemingly impossible locations.
 He aims to jar the audience from complacency and elicit a reaction.
 Although it portrays a universe very different from our own, the film asks: are not some of our preoccupations equally absurd?
 Does our world really make any sense?
 The ever-present tension that permeates the film hints at a bleak vision of a society that is hurtling towards self-destruction."

 Jonathan Holland, film critic at Variety, gave the film a mixed review and wrote, "Pretentious, dreamlike Monobloc is a ponderous attempt by sophomore helmer Luis Ortega to achieve auteur status.
 Designed, by the helmer's own surprising admission, to be beyond total comprehensibility, the pic is love-it-or-hate-it fare featuring a strong cast and crew who have whipped up a sumptuous-looking and sometimes seductive piece that throws away the rulebook, but unlike David Lynch's best work seems uninterested in supplying any rules of its own."